Spring Is Hands Down My Absolute Favorite Time Of Year!

 And I’m feeling called to move my body more, with long walks and plenty of time to take the long way home, so I can listen to the birdsong and look at all the magical blooms of spring.

 Victoria is jaw-dropping in spring.
-The green grass, the moss and the huge array of flowers really is magical.
+The green grass, the moss and, the huge array of flowers are magical.

 3 om’s for Spring!